eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.5.2.1 Required trust relationships

-The lifecycle of a Wallet Instance starts when a User decides to install an EUDI Wallet Instance on their device.
-A Wallet Solution is provided to the User by a Wallet Provider.
+The lifecycle of a Wallet Unit starts when a User decides to install an EUDI Wallet Instance application on their device.
+This application in an instance of a Wallet Solution, which is provided to the User by a Wallet Provider.

 When downloading and installing the Wallet Instance, the following trust relationships are established:

 1. The User verifies that the Wallet Instance (i.e., the application the User is installing) is genuine and authentic and does not contain any malware or other threats.

 2. The User verifies that they can obtain the PID(s) or attestation(s) they need in an instance of this EUDI Wallet Solution.
 If the